How to Use the XIRR Function in Google Sheets (With Working Example)

-There are three financial functions in Google Sheets for calculating the internal rate of return for a schedule of cash flows.
-They are IRR, XIRR, and MIRR.
-In this post let me shed some light on the use of the XIRR function in Google Sheets.
+There are three financial functions in Google Sheets for calculating the internal rate of return for a schedule of cash flows: IRR, XIRR, and MIRR.
+In this post, let me shed some light on how to use the XIRR function in Google Sheets.

-We can use the XIRR function to calculate the internal rate of return of cash flows that are not periodic or we can say not spaced equally.
+We can use the XIRR function to calculate the internal rate of return of cash flows that are not periodic—in other words, not spaced at equal intervals.

-The XIRR calculation excludes external factors like inflation, cost of capital, and various financial risks.
-Note the term ‘internal’ in the internal rate of return.
+The XIRR calculation excludes external factors like inflation, cost of capital, or various financial risks.
+That’s why it’s called the internal rate of return.

-Use either of the spreadsheet applications Excel or Google Sheets for the XIRR calculation.
-Here I’m using Google Sheets for explaining.
+You can use either Excel or Google Sheets for the XIRR calculation.
+Here, I’m using Google Sheets for the explanation.

 Syntax